 If an image is truly decorative only - meaning it adds no value to the content other than looking pretty, or the explanation for the image is in the body text right next to the image - you can put "" (two sets of quotation marks) into the alt text field.
 This will tell screen readers to ignore the image.

 Table Cell Headers

 Table cell headers are important for accessibility compliance and visually help your viewers understand the relationship between cells that define content to the cells below or to the right or left of the header cell.
 Most commonly, table cell headers are used in the first row to define content for the cells below them.
 You can set table cells to be header cells in the Table Properties or Cell Properties.
-The style sheet has a style that puts a thick gray border under the header row of cells.
-See the following example of table headers.

 Testing a Site with Siteimprove

 SRJC has a subscription to Siteimprove, which is a tool to help check your site for broken links, misspellings, and accessibility compliance.
 Additionally, there is a robust analytics module to help track your site traffic.
 If your department has not been getting reports sent to you, contact the Web Team in IT to get set up to use this tool.
 Reports get sent by email to users every five days.

 Accessibility Compliance of PDFs

 Effort should be made to make accessibility compliant PDFs.

 - See the Creating Accessible PDF Documents page on the Web Accessibility site for Distance Education for information on making PDFs accessible.

 - A necessary tool in PDF accessibility work is Adobe Acrobat Pro.
 All employees using District computers can get access to this program by inquiring through IT.